boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/azure-synapse-analytics.md

 ### Parameters for editing Data Source

-> **NOTE:**  For editing Data Source via API.
-All the parameters are optional.
-The parameter which needs to be changed can be provided.
+> **NOTE:**  To edit the data source via API, all parameters are optional.
+Only the parameter that needs to be changed should be provided.

 #### Parameters for modifying expressions when editing Data Source